Jetpac: Legacy

 After the game's release, Jetpac was parodied in a long-running Crash comic strip named Lunar Jetman.
 The strip, designed by John Richardson, lasted from July 1984 to October 1991 and gained popular reception from readers.
 To develop the comic, photographs had to be processed manually on a photomechanical tone and then transferred to paper, being fully colourised in the late 1980s.

 Jetpac was followed by two sequels: Lunar Jetman (1983) and Solar Jetman (1990).
-The latter was not released for the ZX Spectrum, and a version for the Commodore 64 was finished but never released following disappointing sales of the original NES version.
+The latter was not released for the ZX Spectrum, instead released for the Nintendo Entertainment System by Nintendo; a version for the Commodore 64 was finished but never released following disappointing sales of the original NES version.

 Since its release, Jetpac has been included in a number of other games developed by Rare.
 The game is playable in Donkey Kong 64, where it can be unlocked to play in Cranky Kong's laboratory after obtaining 15 Banana Medals.
 Beating Cranky Kong's high score rewards the player with the Rareware Coin, which is necessary to beat the game.
-The game was retained in the April 2015 Virtual Console re-release of Donkey Kong 64 on the Wii U, despite the property being owned by Microsoft since its 2002 acquisition of Rare.
+The game is retained in Donkey Kong 64s digital re-releases, despite the property being owned by Microsoft since its 2002 acquisition of Rare instead of publisher Nintendo.
 An enhanced remake of Jetpac, entitled Jetpac Refuelled, was released on the Xbox Live Arcade in March 2007.
 Microsoft's E3 2015 press conference unveiled the compilation title Rare Replay, which has a selection of thirty games from Rare's lifetime game library, including the original Jetpac and its two sequels and remake, making the Jetman series the most represented in the collection.